 7. Compiling a Media List

 At this point, and with the help of your virtual assistant, you are in a position to compile a list of the essential bloggers to target.
-Although the information to hand is now relevant, this is also a good time to narrow down these options and focus on the most suitable targets for the campaign.
+Although the information to hand is now relevant, this is also a good time to narrow it down.
+These options and focus on the most suitable targets for the campaign.

 As already mentioned, from a spreadsheet provided by the assistant, you can search for mutual friends with these bloggers.
 Although you probably won’t know most of these well, there are often some which will prove fruitful.
 Now, it is simply a case of sending a polite introduction email and ask them to contact their friend with an introduction on your behalf.
 As you might expect, a friendly introduction is always more effective than a cold email.